CNS-OIST/draculab/README.md

 any experienced Python user can understand its source code and make any required adjustments.

-A basic usage example is in the Jupyter notebook test2.ipynb .
+Usage examples are in the Jupyter notebooks testX.ipynb .